nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-06-18-getting-service-account-vso-tfs-service-credential-viewer/index.md

 ---
+title: Getting a service account for VSO with TFS Service Credential Viewer
+date: 2014-06-18
+author: MrHinsh
 id: "10596"
-title: "Getting a service account for VSO with TFS Service Credential Viewer"
-date: "2014-06-18"
-categories:
-  - "tools-and-techniques"
-tags:
-  - "tfs"
-  - "vsteamservices"
-coverImage: "nakedalm-experts-visual-studio-alm-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "getting-service-account-vso-tfs-service-credential-viewer"
+slug: getting-service-account-vso-tfs-service-credential-viewer
 aliases:
 - /blog/getting-service-account-vso-tfs-service-credential-viewer
+tags:
+- tfs
+- vsteamservices
+categories:
+- tools-and-techniques
+coverImage: nakedalm-experts-visual-studio-alm-1-1.png

 ---

 Have you tried to get a service account for Visual Studio Online (VSO)?
 Did you know that you can use the TFS Service Credential Viewer to get it.